 The academic affairs office is a general term used to describe the administrative unit that oversees the university's entire academic affairs division.
 This office is centrally involved in university-wide academic administration.
-It is headed by the vice president for academic affairs who is assisted by the associate vice president for academic affairs, an assistant vice president for academic affairs, the dean of graduate studies, and the dean of undergraduate studies and the university college.
+It is headed by the provost and vice president for academic affairs who is assisted by the associate vice president for academic affairs, the dean of university college and associate vice president for academic affairs, and the dean of graduate studies.

-As the chief academic officer of the university, the vice president for academic affairs is the university's principal academic administrator and liaison with the president and the university system's staff in matters involving the university's a) curriculum and degree program approvals; b) faculty appointments and contracts; c) promotion and tenure recommendations; d) capital improvement proposals for the academic division; e) academic budget allocation and redirection, and f) follow-up on strategic priorities and academic policy directives set at the levels of the university system and/or KSU.
-Working with the teaching faculty and other academic administrators, the vice president is expected to provide leadership, direction, and support for the planning, operation, evaluation, and advancement of the university's academic programs, services, and research.
-The academic vice president is a member of the president's administrative team, providing support and assistance to the president and the other vice presidents as necessary.
+As the chief academic officer of the university, the provost and vice president for academic affairs is the university's principal academic administrator and liaison with the president and the university system's staff in matters involving the university's a) curriculum and degree program approvals; b) faculty appointments and contracts; c) promotion and tenure recommendations; d) capital improvement proposals for the academic division; e) academic budget allocation and redirection, and f) follow-up on strategic priorities and academic policy directives set at the levels of the university system and/or KSU.
+Working with the teaching faculty and other academic administrators, the provost and vice president is expected to provide leadership, direction, and support for the planning, operation, evaluation, and advancement of the university's academic programs, services, and research.
+The provost and academic vice president is a member of the president's administrative team, providing support and assistance to the president and the other vice presidents as necessary.

-The associate vice president for academic affairs serves as chief assistant to the VPAA and is primarily responsible for supporting and facilitating the success of KSU's teaching faculty and department chairs.
+The associate vice president for academic affairs serves as chief assistant to the Provost/VPAA and is primarily responsible for supporting and facilitating the success of KSU's teaching faculty and department chairs.
+This position also provides leadership in undergraduate policies and processes and oversight of the undergraduate catalog and publications.

-The assistant vice president for academic affairs aids the VPAA by directing special projects at the request of the VPAA.
+The dean of university college and associate vice president for academic affairs aids the Provost/VPAA by directing special projects at the request of the Provost/VPAA.